 In Regina, Saskatoon, Yorkton and Prince Albert, you can also get tested at a drive-thru testing site without a referral or appointment.
 See drive-thru information.

 Please call your family physician or HealthLine 811 if you have questions regarding COVID-19 and your health.
 HealthLine 811 can help you with screening for COVID-19 to determine if a test is recommended for you and refer you for testing if indicated.

 Your local public health official may also advise you to be tested if you have been identified as being at risk following contact with someone known or suspected of having COVID-19, or if you have been identified as being at high risk due to the active spread of COVID-19 in your workplace or community.
 Public health will contact you if you need to be tested under these circumstances.

 Currently, anyone can request testing.
 However, testing is prioritized for symptomatic individuals.
 There is an established criteria placing higher priority on referrals that are most urgent.
-Test sites will prioritize booking tests for symptomatic patients, those directed by contact teams or MHOs and select other groups.
+Test sites will prioritize booking tests for symptomatic patients, those directed by contact tracing teams or MHOs and select other groups.

 If you are experiencing COVID-19 symptoms, even if they are mild, get tested as soon as possible.
 Anyone who receives a negative test result but continues to experience symptoms should be retested.
 Getting tested and knowing your status is an important step to protecting yourself and others against COVID-19.

 If you have questions about COVID-19, you can:

 We need your feedback to improve saskatchewan.ca.
 Help us improve